delinuxco/AudioConversionScripts/README.md

  `chmod +x ~/.local/bin/acs/*`
  `chmod +x ~/.local/bin/acs/.acs`

- Now from the terminal, check if your local/bin is in your PATH by running:
+ Edit your ~/.profile and ~/.bash_profile and add the following at the end of the file:

+ `PATH=$PATH:~/.local/bin`
+ `PATH=$PATH:~/.local/bin/acs`

+ Logout of your session and log back in and verify the scripts are in your path:

  `echo "$PATH"`

- If you don't see /home/user_name/.local/bin then, you will need to add it.

- Edit your ~/.bashrc or ~/.bash_profile and add the following at the end of the file:

- `export PATH=$PATH: ~/.local/bin`

- You may have to logout and back in for changes to take effect.

 ### Multi-thread performace
  The scripts by default are set to use 2 threads, you can change this by editing the script directly and changing the FFMPEG flag *"-threads 2"* what ever number of threads you want.